Shuzhengz/MATH-18_MATLAB_HW/HW_4/README.md

    1.5000e-05
 ```

-Ding the determinant of $N^{100}$ by hand I got the value of 0, because the last row is all zeros.
+Dong the determinant of $N^{100}$ by hand I got the value of 0, because the last row is all zeros.
 But I still think $N^{100}$ is invertible, because the 0 at column 3 of row 3 is not
 actually a zero, but instead a number so small that the calculator just sees it as a zero.